BIRD-Laboratories/MLPScaling/README.md

 ## 11/23/24
 I've commitmaxxed to hell but another update.
 I ended up proceeding but i realized modelscope syncing was not enabled so i restarted the run.
 It seems like runtimes are limited to 12 hours and i need a way longer run time due to my currently unpredictable sleeping times.
 I editted the experiment creating to shuffle.
 I forgot to state the time: 3:53PST.
 If I am somehow still awake i'll see if modelscope uploading works properly.
+5:38PST: I had to restart again because I forgot to add intermediate checkpointing.
+I might not end up using these datapoints now but during the Neurips Expansion it will help.